tscnlab/civibe_metadata/README.md

 - reusable YAML templates
 - matching human-readable descriptors
 - inline coding schemes (e.g., for sex, handedness, flags)
-- guidelines on how to adapt templates or create new ones

 The goal: make metadata **easy**, **consistent**, and **reusable** across lab projects.